cloudfoundry-attic/bosh-notes/cloud-config.md

   	instance_type: m1.small
 ```

-And to apply such configuration `update iaas-config` would be used:
+And to apply such configuration `update cloud-config` would be used:

 ```
-$ bosh update iaas-config ./iaas.yml
+$ bosh update cloud-config ./iaas.yml
 ```

 Since IaaS configuration is in a separate file, deployment manifest will only include deployment specific configuration: